Is It Safe to Travel to Belarus in 2026?

 Belarus

-Do not travel to Belarus for any reason due to unrest and other risks.
+Do not travel to Belarus due to significant risks including civil unrest and arbitrary detention.

 Belarus has 1 distinct regions with varying advisory levels.
 Risk conditions differ significantly by area.